somsubhra88/Obsidian-Vault/Office/Simulation Results of Thompson Sampling.md

 - Bernoulli Environment - Produces success(1) or failure(0) with some probability
 - Fractional Reward Environment - Produces success values ranging from 0 to 1 and failure(0) with certain probability

+In the Multi-Arm Bandit problem, the maximum possible reward would be obtained if the best arm/banner was chosen at every time step.
+Every time a non-optimal banner is selected the total possible reward that can be obtained reduces further from this theoretical maximum.
+As a result, you **_regret_** choosing this socket and wish instead that you’d chosen the best one.
+As the term _regret_ implies, you may have no way to know in advance that you’re making a non-optimal choice, only in hindsight do you realise your mistake.

 ![[Simulation of Thompson Sampling Reward.png]]